c-phillips7/employee-tracker/README.md

   ## Installation

   Install the npm dependencies in the package.json, and make sure there is a functional MySQL server for the program to interact with.
+Additionally, a .env file with DB_PASS= the password to the database must be set for app to work.

   ## Usage